projectacrn/acrn-hypervisor/doc/faq.rst

    intentional, and the driver will enforce this if the parameters do not do this.

-Why does ACRN need to know how much RAM the system has?
+Why Does ACRN Need to Know How Much RAM the System Has?
 *******************************************************

 Configuring ACRN at compile time with the system RAM size is a tradeoff between